reactjs/react.dev/content/docs/concurrent-mode-reference.md

 Replaces `ReactDOM.render(<App />, rootNode)` and enables [Blocking Mode](/docs/concurrent-mode-adoption.html#migration-step-blocking-mode).

-Opting into Concurrent Mode introduces semantic changes to how React works.
+Opting in to Concurrent Mode introduces semantic changes to how React works.
 This means that you can't use Concurrent Mode in just a few components.
 Because of this, some apps may not be able to migrate directly to Concurrent Mode.

 Blocking Mode only contains a small subset of Concurrent Mode features and is intended as an intermediary migration step for apps that are unable to migrate directly.